Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Data subject access requests create an interesting paradox for organizations.
 You’re legally required to hand over personal information when someone asks for it.
 But you’re equally obligated to protect that same information from falling into the wrong hands.

-This tension sits at the heart of identity verification under GDPR.
-Get it wrong, and you're either breaching data protection laws by disclosing information to an imposter, or you're unlawfully refusing a legitimate request.
+This tension sits at the heart of identity verification under the General Data Protection Regulation (GDPR).
+Get it wrong, and you’re either breaching data protection laws by disclosing information to an imposter, or you’re unlawfully refusing a legitimate request.
+Data privacy is a core concern of GDPR-compliant identity verification, requiring organizations to balance access with protection, especially when handling subject access requests and related rights.

 A 2019 security researcher demonstrated just how broken identity verification can be.
 With nothing more than his fiancée’s permission (and her email address), he submitted data subject requests to 150 organizations.
 The results were alarming.
 Nearly a quarter of responding companies accepted just an email and phone number as proof of identity before handing over credit card details, social security numbers, passwords, and other sensitive data.
 Another 16% requested ID documents that were trivially easy to forge.